dcos/dcos-website/src/blog/2016-12-21_package_storage.md

 ---
-title: Package Storage in DC/OS
+title: Experimental Package Management in DC/OS 1.9
 date: 2016-12-21
 author: Charles Ruhland, Mesosphere
 category: universe
-description: Package Storage in DC/OS
+description: Experimental Package Management in DC/OS 1.9
 layout: article.jade
 collection: posts
 lunr: true
 ---

-In DC/OS 1.9, we're rolling out an experimental feature that allows you to develop and test packages in your own cluster, without needing to publish them to the Mesosphere Universe.
+In DC/OS 1.9, we're rolling out an experimental feature that allows you to develop and test packages in your own cluster, without publishing them to the Mesosphere Universe.
 This guide walks through how to configure and use this feature on a new DC/OS cluster.
 Let's get started!

 # Enabling DC/OS package storage